"Jack and the Cuckoo-Clock Heart" hasn't received much promotion, so let's see what we can find out about it.

 This is an independent limited release out in theaters on either 24 September or 7 October 2014 (I've seen two different dates, the download page says 7 October so that's probably it).
 I hate being imprecise, but that's all I could find out.

 It was shown in France at a film festival late last year, then received a general release in France and a few other places earlier in 2014.
 They must have struggled to find a distributor for the U.S. and Canada - this is a tough business unless you have mouse ears, and sometimes even for them.
 Finding or not finding a distributor can be the difference between success and bankruptcy.
 Nice that they found one.

 The film will be shown in the following cities:

 It is based on the popular French novel "La Mécanique du Cœur."
 The distributor, Shout Factory, will release the film simultaneously day-and-date on VOD, the download available in the US and Canada.

 - San Francisco

 "Jack and the Cuckoo-Clock Heart" is a French CGI production.
 It is directed by Mathias Malzieu and Stéphane Berla and produced by Virginie Besson-Silla on behalf of EuropaCorp.
-EuropaCorp has been making films for about 15 years and I don't recognize many of their films, but they are the ones behind Scarlett Johansson's current hit "Lucy" - which may, who knows have something to do with this film finding a distributor.
+EuropaCorp has been making films for about 15 years and I don't recognize many of their films, but they are the ones behind Scarlett Johansson's current hit "Lucy" - which may something to do with this film finding a distributor.
 Don't know, just speculation.

 Though it is of French derivation, it has an English language voice cast that includes: